rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 Interval: 12
 ```

-There’s one last thing we need to handle: errors!
+There’s one last thing we need to владение: errors!
 With both of these
 channel-based streams, the `send` calls could fail when the other side of the
 channel closes—and that’s just a matter of how the runtime executes the futures
 that make up the stream.
 Up until now, we’ve ignored this possibility by calling
-`unwrap`, but in a well-behaved app, we should explicitly handle the error, at
+`unwrap`, but in a well-behaved app, we should explicitly владение the error, at
 minimum by ending the loop so we don’t try to send any more messages.
 Listing
 17-40 shows a simple error strategy: print the issue and then `break` from the
 loops.